ABridoux/scout/Sources/Scout/Scout.docc/Articles/new-4.0.0.md

 ```

 ### Codable
 ``ExplorerValue`` conforms to `Codable`.
-The new SerializablePathExplorer (used for JSON, Plist and XML) uses this conformance to offer initialisation from Data.
-But this also means that any Coder can be used to read an ExplorerValue from Data.
+The new SerializablePathExplorer (used for JSON, Plist and XML) uses this conformance to offer initialization from Data.
+But this also means that any Coder can be used to read an `ExplorerValue` from Data.
 This was already possible to use a different serializer than the default one in the previous implementations.
 But customizing a Coder is much simpler and now more common in Swift.
 For instance, setting a custom `Date` decoding strategy is always offered in most coders.
+be
 ### Conversion with ExplorerValueRepresentable

 Setting and adding a value to an explorer now works with ExplorerValue.
 For instance, to set Tom’s age to 60: